 BARREL PRICE.
 The price of a barrel of Brent oil exploded this Wednesday morning, unheard of since 2014.
-A strong and constant rise which could have serious consequences in Europe and France.
+A strong and constant rise which might have serious consequences in Europe and France.
 What impact?
 When ?
 What alternatives in France?
 We take stock.

 [Mis à jour le 2 mars 2022 à 09h05] Black gold just hit a new high on Wednesday.
 The price of a barrel of so-called “Brent” crude oil climbs to 110,09 dollars, a historic first since 2014.
 As a direct consequence of the immense current geopolitical tension, since the invasion of Russian troops in Ukraine, the price of the barrel continues to climb.
 Worrying for France?
 Yes, definitely.
 The prices of fuel being strongly indexed to the price of a barrel of oil, de facto, an increase in pump prices is to be expected in the next few days at French service stations.
-We talk about the weekendor the beginning of the next week.
+We talk regarding the weekendor the beginning of the next week.

 A meeting of the Organization of the Petroleum Exporting Countries (OPEC) should stand this Wednesday March 2, in the presence of Russia.
 Why ?
 An increase in production is at stake in order to limit price increases.
 How far can the increase go, how dependent is France on Russian oil and what are the firewalls to counter a possible Russian sanction and a surge in prices?
 Here are some answers.